 This mini heat gun is designed for embossing, working with polymer clay and heating shrink wrap packaging; it’s also great for re-melting wax candles and even softening wire insulation to clean up electronics installation.
 While it doesn’t offer the range of temperature control that, say, the Porter Cable heat gun does, it’s very simple to use.

 The downside of this mini hot air gun is that, as to be expected, it isn’t as versatile nor as durable as the heavy duty models from Wagner or Porter Cable.
 However, it’s less expensive and may be more convenient for projects where you don’t need 1000 degrees F. It reaches about 200 Celsius or 390 F, enough to melt hot glue and soften plastic, though it can’t be left on too long since it lacks overheat protection.
+If you’re looking for another affordable heat gun, Wagner makes the Furno 300 Heat Gun, which is a great option for a wide range of household projects.
 If you are working with materials that you used the best spray paint on, make sure it can withstand the heat.

 #5 Cartman 1500 W Heat Gun With Case